blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 The ring buffer is just one piece of the puzzle, but it's a perfect example of how old-school computer science concepts still matter.
 Sometimes the most important part of your system is the part that just quietly does its job in the background.

 Don't get me wrong, the fancy AI models are important too.
 Better architectures, smarter training techniques, more efficient inference, that stuff matters.
 But it only matters if you can actually deploy it reliably.
 We'll explore both sides in future posts: the boring infrastructure that makes things work and the cutting-edge AI that makes them smart.

+Whether you're building elder care systems, autonomous vehicles, collaborative robots, or AR applications, the engineering challenges are remarkably similar.
+Ring buffers for event capture, process separation for reliability, memory management for edge deployment.
+The computer vision domain changes, but the fundamental systems engineering remains the same.
+Master these patterns once, and you can apply them everywhere.